 SOFTS-Raw sugar futures slide; arabica coffee also down

-LONDON, June 14 (Reuters) - Raw sugar futures on ICE slid to a more than two-week low on Monday, weakened partly by improving crop outlooks in several key producing countries, while arabica coffee prices also fell.
+NEW YORK/LONDON, June 14 (Reuters) - Raw sugar futures on ICE slid to a more than two-week low on Monday, weakened partly by improving crop outlooks in several key producing countries.

+Arabica coffee prices also fell with rains in Brazil and improved situation in Colombia for coffee flow.

 SUGAR